1. It is possible to build carbon-rich, water-holding soil organic matter by working with the natural processes of photosynthesis and decay.

 Unscrambling the egg: Why we need a new policy model to deal with the "scrambled egg" of the biosphere.

-Monitoring guide (draft, 2 Mb pdf file)
+Monitoring guide (older version, 2 Mb pdf file)